IthamarBaron/boredTicTacToe/README.md

 # boredTicTacToe
 simple c# TicTacToe

-was bored in Java class so wrote a C# TicTacToe.... just felt like using C#
+I was bored in Java class so I wrote a C# TicTacToe.... just felt like using C#